iamazadi/Porta.jl/docs/src/multivariablecalculus.md

 # Multivariable Functions

-In General Mathematics 1, we were introduced to one-variable functions ``y = f(x)``, that had only one independent variable as input, ``x``.
+In General Mathematics 1, we were introduced to one-variable functions ``y = f(x)``, which had only one independent variable as input, ``x``.
 But in reality most of the times, we are faced with functions that have more than one independent variable.
 These functions are called multivariable functions.

 ``y = f(x)`` is a univariate function.